ivLoneas/pos-taggers-benchmark/README.md

 **Note.** Throughput (words per second) was measured on an Apple M4 Max with 36 GB RAM.
 Values are for relative comparison only and will vary by hardware, dataset, and configuration.

-Among all evaluated models, [Stanford Stanza](https://stanfordnlp.github.io/stanza/) achieves the **highest overall accuracy and tagging consistency**, making it the recommended baseline for most research and production use cases.
+Among all evaluated models, [Stanford Stanza](https://stanfordnlp.github.io/stanza/) achieves the **highest overall accuracy and tagging consistency**, making it the recommended baseline for most use cases.
 However, its larger model size results in **higher latency** compared to lighter alternatives.

 If **speed or memory efficiency** is a priority, **spaCy** or **UDPipe** provides a strong balance between performance and accuracy.